robwebb72/arcadian/readme1.md

 - when ship blows up
 - ship's engines
 - [ ] PlayList class needs error handling
-- [ ] Can I add support for a controller?
+- [ ] Add support for a controller
+- [ ] The asteroid code could down with some tidying up and refactoring
+- [ ] Add more asteroids as time increases

 ## Other Ideas

 - Add collectable items?
 Fuel maybe?
 - Add aliens in there to shoot at?
+- Change from time to a score - allows for other things,  e.g.
+  - aliens to shoot
+  - collectibles
+  - bonus for using turbo boost
+- speech bubbles!